 Whether you’re are a freelancer, consultant, or running a small business, receiving payment for your work on time is crucial.
-Nothing is more frustrating than having to chase your clients multiple times for the same invoice, when you should be spending that time building up your design portfolio.
+Nothing is more frustrating than having to chase your clients multiple times for the same invoice, when you should be spending that time building up your design portfolio (opens in new tab).
 And late payments can have a massive impact on your cash flow.

 Thankfully, there's a subset of tools for graphic designers (opens in new tab) dedicated to meeting freelancer needs, including collecting and managing payments.
 If your work demands recurring payments on a regular basis, such as a project fee split across a period of months, a retainer service, or even web hosting, these tool can help simplify the process.

 In this article, we'll run through some different options for automating payments for regular clients or long-running projects.
 We'll start with the major bank-based options, then move on to some specialist tools.
 These solutions will enable you to collect payments from your clients without fuss, so you can sleep easy while you get paid on time.
 Make sure you also see our guide to the tools that make freelancing easier.

 01. Direct debit